mar10/wunderbaum/docs/tutorial/overview.md

 much larger) tree is called **viewport**.<br>
 HTML markup is **rendered on demand**, i.e. only for nodes that are visible inside the *viewport*.<br>
-Also children of collapsed parent nodes don't have HTML elements.
+Also children of collapsed parent nodes don't have HTML elements.<br>

-This concept allows to hold a *huge* data model (100k+ nodes) in the frontend, while only having a few HTML elements materialized in the DOM.<br>
+This concept allows to hold a *huge* data model (100k+ nodes) in the frontend, while only having a few HTML elements materialized in the DOM.
 Developers should not manipulate the html directly, but change the data model and then call `node.render()` if needed.<br>
 Due to lazy rendering, it is not possible to bind events to all node HTML